Do you dream of taking time out from the everyday? Perhaps you have a desire travel around the world?

 Peppered with glistening blue lakes, well mapped hiking paths, cable cars, and well organised tourist agencies, there was so much to do and it was very easy to plan.

-This is also where I came off my bike and ended up with a few staples in my knee (thanks World Nomads for covering the cost) and where we had our one and only (minor) accident in the van (thanks again, World Nomads).
+This is also where I came off my bike and ended up with a few staples in my knee and where we had our one and only (minor) accident in the van.
+Both accidents were covered by our travel insurance.